Large Spikes in Stochastic Gradient Descent: A Large-Deviations View: Proof of Theorem

 \paragraph{Acknowledgements} The first author acknowledges support by the Max Planck Society through the Research Group ``Stochastic Analysis in the Sciences (SAiS)'' and the DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'', Project A11.
-The second author is supported by the Royal Commission for the Exhibition of 1851 and acknowledges the hospitality of the group ``Pattern Formation, Energy Landscapes and Scaling Laws'' of the Max Planck Institute for Mathematics in the Sciences.
+The second author is supported by the Royal Commission for the Exhibition of 1851 and acknowledges support by the European Union (ERC, FluCo, grant agreement No. 101088488), as well as the hospitality of the group ``Pattern Formation, Energy Landscapes and Scaling Laws'' of the Max Planck Institute for Mathematics in the Sciences.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or of the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.